pmsoftware/odietamo/docs/Demo1StepByStep.rst

 Demonstration 1 - Step By Step
 ==============================

-This step-by-step demo shows the OdiScm solution used to build an ODI repository containing the standard ODI demo, export the demo to an Subversion (SVN) repository, then build a second ODI repository from the SVN respository.
+This step-by-step demo shows the OdiScm solution used to build an ODI repository containing the standard ODI demo, export the demo to a Subversion (SVN) repository, then build a second ODI repository from the SVN respository.
+Finally, we make some code changes in the second repository and send the code, via the SVN repository, to the first repository.

 We go through the following steps: -